Tron: Legacy: Cast

 Serinda Swan, Yaya DaCosta, and Elizabeth Mathis depict the other three Sirens.
 Jeffrey Nordling stars as Richard Mackey, the chairman of ENCOM's executive board, and Cillian Murphy makes an uncredited appearance as Edward Dillinger Jr., the head of ENCOM's software design team and the son of former ENCOM Senior Executive Ed Dillinger portrayed by David Warner in the original film.
-Daft Punk, who composed the score for the film, cameo as disc jockey programs at Castor's End of Line Club, and Tron creator Steven Lisberger makes an appearance as Shaddix, a bartender in the End of Line Club.
+Daft Punk, who composed the score for the film, cameo as disc jockey programs, and Tron creator Steven Lisberger makes an appearance as Shaddix, a bartender.

 Production

 Background

 Steven Lisberger relocated to Boston, Massachusetts, from Philadelphia, Pennsylvania, in the 1970s to pursue a career in computer animation.
 Since the computer animation field was mainly concentrated in Los Angeles, Lisberger had very little competition operating on the East Coast: "Nobody back then did Hollywood stuff, so there was no competition and no one telling us that we couldn't do it."
 He later produced and directed the science fiction film Tron (1982) for Walt Disney Productions, the first computer animation-based feature film.
 Although the film garnered some critical praise, it generated only modest sales at the box office — the cumulative North American gross was just $33 million.
 Producer Sean Bailey, who saw the film with his father and Lisberger, was captivated by the finished product.
 Although Tron performed below Disney's expectations, it later developed a cult following, which fueled speculation of Pixar's alleged interest in creating a sequel, in 1999.
 Rumors of a Tron sequel were further ignited after the 2003 release of the first-person shooter video game, Tron 2.0.
 Lisberger hinted that a third installment could be in the works, depending on the commercial success of the game.